Luck announces retirement following Colts loss to Bears

 He returned last season and led the Colts back to the playoffs for the first time in four years, winning the league's Comeback Player of the Year award.

-But in March, he suffered a strained left calf, was held out of all of the team's offseason workouts and returned on a limited basis for three practices at training camp in July.
-Lingering pain forced him back to the sideline and the Colts later determined that he had an injury near the back of his left ankle.

-Coach Frank Reich had said he hoped to have an answer about Luck's availability for the Sept.
+Reich had said he hoped to have an answer about Luck's availability for the Sept.
 8 season opener after the third preseason game.
 This might not have been the one he wanted — and certainly didn't expect.

+"Teams win, don't write the end of the story yet.
+"I'm telling you the story's not over yet."

 Copyright 2019 Associated Press.
 All rights reserved.